pdanpdan/vue-keyboard-trap/README.md

 ## Project description

-Vue directive for keyboard navigation - roving movement and trapping inside container.
+Vue directive and composable for keyboard navigation - roving movement and trapping inside container.

-Works both for Vue3 and Vue2.
+Works both for Vue3 and Vue2, as a directive (`v-kbd-trap`) or as a composable (`useKeyboardTrap`).

 [Demo codepen](https://codepen.io/pdanpdan/pen/MWrzLdM)